5 Ways Marriage Changes Your Finances

 For example, if your current health care plan is perfect for you (and your spouse is happy with theirs), there is no need to make any changes.
 If you could sneak away with lower monthly premiums by combining plans, however, you may want to consider that instead.

 Health insurance is brutally complicated.
 We recommend taking some time to sit down, write out the benefits and drawbacks of each plan, and work from there.

 In common law states, marital property is pretty simple.
 For example, if a house lists only you as the owner, you are the sole owner.
 If that house lists you and your spouse, it's joint property and you each control "half" of the house.

 In community property states (California, Texas, Washington, Arizona, and others), it's more difficult to figure out property rights.
 In broad terms, assets or income acquired during the marriage are considered joint marital property.
 That also applies to debts and tax obligations.

 You can still own your own property, but it needs to be inherited by a single spouse or given as a direct gift.
 There's a lot to cover in terms of community property marriage rights, so take the time and research your specific state's requirements.

 First off, no, credit reports do not magically combine after marriage.
 You and your spouse each retain your own credit reports and credit histories.
-On top of this, the act of marriage will neither raise or lower your credit score.
+On top of this, the act of getting married will neither raise or lower your credit score.

-In many ways, your credit does not actually change after marriage.
+In many cases, your credit does not actually change after marriage.
 However, there's one big "if" -- if you open joint accounts or consolidate accounts, you become equally responsible.

 For example, let's assume you open a joint credit card after marriage.
 That account is in both of your names -- missed payments, collection notices, and so on will appear on both of your credit histories.